kirwaboit/rwakiPython/README.md

 After considering those questions and making decisions about how you’re going to get started with a class definition, you can begin to define your class.

 Remember that a class definition, like a function definition, is a general description of what every instance of the class should have.
 (Every Point has an x and a y.)
 The class instances are specific: e.g. the Point with a specific x and y >.
 You might have a Point with an x value of 3 and a y value of 2, so for that particular instance of the class Point, you’d pass in 3 and 2 to the constructor, the __init__ method, like so: new_point = Point(3,2), as you saw in the last sections.

 # Summary on Try/Except use cases
-- Use it when the code has a strong chance  error out, but still want it to do something!
+- Use it when the code has a strong chance to error out, but still want it to do something!
-usefull that is important
+useful that is important.

 Linked logo: ![alt text](wordpress-logo-32.png) (http://wordpress.com/ "WordPress Website")

 <pre><code>This is a code block.
 </code></pre>